shashank-agg/distributed-pynq/README.md

 - Dask implements custom serializers for specific data types (https://github.com/dask/distributed/tree/master/distributed/protocol), including Arrow Table and RecordBatch.
 These are used automatically if the data being distributed is of that data type (i.e., no code change is required from the dask user).

 - In the notebook `dask-with-arrow.ipynb`, we compare performance for distributing a large csv as an Arrow Table and as a Pandas Dataframe.
 Dask's `scatter` operation is ~1.4x faster for Arrow as compared to pd.DataFrame.
 This is likely due to faster (de)serialization with Arrow.

+## Using Fletcher
+- Fletcher's python host API  (https://github.com/abs-tudelft/fletcher/tree/develop/runtime/python) can be used to communicate to any supported platform runtime via Arrow Record Batches.
+In the example `Fletcher.ipynb`, Dask is used to split and distribute a Record Batch to workers, and the workers use Fletcher to pass them to the underlying `sum` IP which adds up all the numbers in the RB.

+- The setup was tested using OC-Accel (https://opencapi.github.io/oc-accel-doc/)